-There are four campus residence halls (Our Lady of Guadalupe Hall "Guad", opened 1961; St. Charles Hall, opened 1910; Borromeo Hall "Borro", opened 1957; and Trinity Hall, opened 2003), four campus apartments (St. Catherine of Siena, St. Matthew, St. Alfred the Great and St. John Vianney), and three college-owned houses adjacent to the campus used to house students in the Anthrozoology Program (1321 Benton Avenue, 1325 Benton Avenue and 1329 Benton Avenue).
+Carroll College has four campus residence halls (Our Lady of Guadalupe Hall "Guad", opened 1961; St. Charles Hall, opened 1910; Borromeo Hall "Borro", opened 1957; and Trinity Hall, opened 2003), four campus apartments (St. Catherine of Siena, St. Matthew, St. Alfred the Great and St. John Vianney), and three college-owned houses adjacent to the campus used to house students in the Anthrozoology Program (1321 Benton Avenue, 1325 Benton Avenue and 1329 Benton Avenue).
 The first two campus apartments were opened in May 2014 and the second two campus apartments were opened in August 2017.
 The college-owned houses were converted to student housing in August 2014.

-We also contracted with Comfort Inn Suites- 3180 N. Washington Street, Helena, MT between the dates of October 14, 2020 - October 30, 2020 and Home 2 Suites - 3325 N. Sanders Street, Helena, MT between the dates of October 29, 2020 to house students quarantined or isolated for COVID-19 purposes.
+We contracted with Comfort Inn Suites- 3180 N. Washington Street, Helena, MT between the dates of October 14, 2020 - October 30, 2020 and Home 2 Suites - 3325 N. Sanders Street, Helena, MT between the dates of October 15, 2020 o October 29, 2020 to house students quarantined or isolated for COVID-19 purposes.
+In calendar year 2021, no contracts were made between Carroll College and Comfort Inn Suites, Home 2 Suites, or any other hotel for the purpose of housing students quarantined or isolated for COVID-19 Purposes.